Louis Sullivan: Preservation

 During the postwar era of urban renewal, Sullivan's works fell into disfavor, and many were demolished.
-In the 1970s growing public concern for these buildings finally resulted in many being saved.
+In the 1970s, growing public concern for these buildings finally resulted in many being saved.
 The most vocal voice was Richard Nickel, who organized protests against the demolition of architecturally significant buildings.
 Nickel and others sometimes rescued decorative elements from condemned buildings, sneaking in during demolition.
 Nickel died inside Sullivan's Stock Exchange building while trying to retrieve some elements, when a floor above him collapsed.
 Nickel had compiled extensive research on Adler and Sullivan and their many architectural commissions, which he intended to publish in book form.

-After Nickel's death, in 1972 the Richard Nickel Committee was formed, to arrange for completion of his book, which was published in 2010.
+After Nickel's death, in 1972, the Richard Nickel Committee was formed, to arrange for completion of his book, which was published in 2010.
 The book features all 256 commissions of Adler and Sullivan.
 The extensive archive of photographs and research that underpinned the book was donated to the Ryerson and Burnham Libraries at The Art Institute of Chicago.
 More than 1,300 photographs may be viewed on their website and more than 15,000 photographs are part of the collection at The Art Institute of Chicago.
 As finally published, the book, The Complete Architecture of Adler & Sullivan, was authored by Richard Nickel, Aaron Siskind, John Vinci, and Ward Miller.

 Another champion of Sullivan's legacy was the architect Crombie Taylor (1907–1991), of Crombie Taylor Associates.
-After working in Chicago, where he had headed the famous "Institute of Design", later known as the Illinois Institute of Technology (IIT), in the 1950s and early 1960s, he had moved to Southern California.
+After working in Chicago, where he headed the famous "Institute of Design" (later known as the Illinois Institute of Technology (IIT)) in the 1950s and early 1960s, he moved to Southern California.
 He led the effort to save the Van Allen Building in Clinton, Iowa from demolition.
-Taylor, acting as an aesthetic consultant, had worked on the renovation of the Auditorium Building (now Roosevelt University) in Chicago.
+Taylor, acting as an aesthetic consultant, worked on the renovation of the Auditorium Building (now Roosevelt University) in Chicago.